azyva/dragom-site/pages/intro/what-is-dragom.md

 {% include warning.html content="This site is under construction.
 Please come back regularly!" %}

-Dragom is a plugin-based and extensible enterprise tool development framework for managing multi-module reference graphs.
+Dragom is a plugin-based, extensible and highly configurable tool development framework and tool set for managing multi-module reference graphs encountered in artifact-based development.

 It makes working with such reference graphs as easy as working with single modules.